-Double faced or double sided
+Double-faced or double sided

-Double faced knit fabrics are easily reversible as they have two attractive surfaces.
-Soft, stretchy, and forgiving, many double faced knits have the same face on each side or they vary in pattern or color.
+Double-faced knit fabrics are easily reversible as they have two attractive surfaces.
+Soft, stretchy, and forgiving, many double-faced knits have the same face on each side or they vary in pattern or color.
 These fabrics can easily be used for reversible garments including dresses or skirts.

-Double faced knit fabrics are reversible since they have two “right” sides, or faces.
-Many double faced knits feature the same face on each side or a different pattern or color.
+Double-faced knit fabrics are reversible since they have two “right” sides or faces.
+Many double-faced knits feature the same face on each side or a different pattern or color.
 These knits can be used to make reversible clothes.

-I made a beanie from this kind of fabric and you can watch my YouTube video tutorial How to sew a beanie.
+I made a beanie from this kind of fabric and you can watch my YouTube video tutorial on How to sew a beanie.